SohaMohajeri/CalculateDynamicRange/README.md

 ## Citation

-If you find this file useful and use it in your work, please provide a link to this Github page in your publication.
+If you find this file useful and use it in your work, please provide a link to this Github page in your publication and cite our paper below:

+`N. Barman and M. G. Martini, "User Generated HDR Gaming Video Streaming: Dataset, Codec Comparison and Challenges," in IEEE Transactions on Circuits and Systems for Video Technology, doi: 10.1109/TCSVT.2021.3077384.`

 ## Related Literature Work
  You might be also interested in our work on 4K, HDR Gaming content here: https://github.com/NabajeetBarman/GamingHDRVideoSET